top of page

 Target Discovery

 Rafias discovered that Nr4a1, a transcription factor, is linked to addiction resilience.
-Activating Nr4a1 reduces cocaine-seeking behavior and restores neural balance.
+Activating Nr4a1 reduces drug-seeking behavior and restores neural balance in preclinical models.

 Mouse model of cocaine addiction and transcriptomic discovery of Nr4a1.
 (2).png